MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_move_to_village.md

 # Entity Documentation - minecraft:behavior.move_to_village

-`minecraft:behavior.move_to_village` allows an entity to travel to a random x,y,z coordinate in a village.
+`minecraft:behavior.move_to_village` compels an entity to travel to a random x,y,z coordinate in a village.

 ## Parameters